Landlord and Tenant Solicitors

-Getting the right tenancy agreement or lease in place can make your life much easier, allowing you to establish a positive relationship with your tenants, minimise the likelihood of disputes and give you strong protections in case a dispute does arise.
+Getting the right tenancy agreement or lease in place can make your life much easier.
+It allows you to establish a positive relationship with your tenants and minimise the likelihood of disputes.
+It also gives you strong protections in case a dispute does arise.

-We can draft tenancy agreements and leases to comply with all relevant legislation and protect your investment, giving you peace of mind.
+We can draft tenancy agreements and leases to comply with all relevant legislation, protecting your investment, giving you peace of mind.